George's father - William Richard Sherwood

 And now for the Best Wishes for your Birthday.
 Wish I could be with you, but in my absence just think of me as you celebrate for I’ll be with you all in spirit if not in flesh.
 And “Dad” just remember as you pass this milestone that I’m trusting you will take good care of yourself so that you will be with us for many more.
 I’m a little inclined to believe from what sis and mother write you are kind of forgetting to ease up, and I need you, Dad, I sure do.
 Are money matters getting so tight you have to work so hard?

-If so, let me know and will try to devise some scheme to ease up the situation.
-For you promised to let me know if all was not well.
+me know and will try to devise some scheme to ease up the situation.
+For you promised to let me know if all was

 It is a damp, chilly, rainy night as I sit here in my cabin writing this and thot’s of home are cheerful so I pen the following: